Marguerite Bays: Canonization

 The beatification process began in Switzerland in 1929 and closed in 1929.
 Her cause was formally opened in Rome on 24 May 1930, granting Bays the title of Servant of God.
 Another local process lasted from 1953 to 1955.
 The two processes were ratified on 13 December 1985.
 Her writings were investigated and received approved on 25 November 1956.
 The Positio was forwarded to the Congregation for the Causes of Saints (CCS) in 1986 for further evaluation.
 Theologians approved the dossier on 13 February 1990 as did the members of the CCS on 19 June.
 Pope John Paul II declared that she had lived a life of heroic virtue and proclaimed her Venerable on 10 July 1990.
 A miracle was investigated and the process was ratified on 12 April 1991.
 Medical experts approved this miracle on 25 February 1993 as did theologians on 2 July and the CCS on 16 November.
 John Paul II approved it on 23 December 1993 and beatified her on 29 October 1995 in Saint Peter's Basilica.
 The miracle that led to her beatification was the cure of Bernard Pochon in 1940.

 A second miracle was investigated and the process closed on 27 May 2014; this was the 1998 case of a girl who survived a tractor accident after her grandfather invoked the intercession of Bays.
 The documents in the case were submitted to Rome.
 The CCS issued a decree that validated this medical investigation on 1 October 2015.
 The medical experts in Rome approved it on 15 May 2018 as did theologians and the CCS members.
 Pope Francis gave his assent to the miracle on 15 January 2019.

-She was canonized alongside Mariam Thresia Chiramel, John Henry Newman, Irmã Dulce Pontes and Giuditta Vannini at St Peter's Basilica on 13 October 2019.
+She was canonized alongside Mariam Thresia Chiramel, John Henry Newman, Dulce de Souza Lopes Pontes and Giuditta Vannini at St Peter's Basilica on 13 October 2019.